 Hi, I’m Corrie and I’m excited to be sharing how to make paper plants with ya’ll today!
-We’re announcing the launch of my new book, Handmade Houseplants, and to celebrate, I put together this DIY Paper Caladium tutorial just for you.
+We’re announcing the launch of my new book, Handmade Houseplants.
+And to celebrate, I put together this DIY Paper Caladium tutorial just for you.

 I am in awe of all the diverse varieties of caladiums … there are over 1,000!
 These showy plants can be found in nearly every color of the rainbow.

-I created a large plant, but you could also craft just a few stems and place them in bud vases.
+I created a large plant.
+But you could also craft just a few stems and place them in bud vases.
 Or, make a single leaf and use it to adorn a gift box in lieu of a bow.

-Of course, I loved the idea of styling it with the Sugar & Cloth shop party supplies, so they were the perfect tabletop pair…
+Of course, I loved the idea of styling it with the Sugar & Cloth shop party supplies.
+So they were the perfect tabletop pair…

 PDF templates from the Handmade Houseplants book